Zippy-boy/wire-pod/Home.md

 # What wire-pod is

 **wire-pod** is custom voice server software for the Anki (now Digital Dream Labs) Vector robot.
 It is an alternative to the official Escape Pod product and does not require any payment to Digital Dream Labs nor any connection to their servers.
-It works with every Vector 1.0, **including ones which haven't been unlocked**.
+It works with every Vector, **including ones which haven't been unlocked**.

 ***